Walking tour along De Bakelse Plassen, through the forest area Nederheide and the forest area Grotelsche Heide also called Grotelsche Bos.

 The Bakelse Plassen.

 The Bakelse Plassen is a large gravel extraction area.
-Plenty of gravel is still being extracted, since 2011, work has started to redesign parts of the area on the south side, a golf course has been realized and on the north side a water-rich nature reserve devoleped against the Nederheide.
-The Nederheide forest area consists of a variety of forest, a few small heather plots.
-In this forest a nice narrow walking path is followed by larger and somewhat smaller semi-open spaces in the forest.
+Gravel is still being extracted in abundance, since 2011 parts of the area have been redeveloped, on the south side a golf course has been built and on the north side a water bird-rich nature reserve against the Nederheide.
+The Nederheide forest area consists of a variety of forest, a few small plots of heath.
+In this forest a beautiful narrow walking path is followed through larger and somewhat smaller half-open areas in the forest.
 The Grotelse Heide is also a forest area with a large open grassy grazing area.
-In this area the meandering brook de Esperloop is followed, a more or less real 'heath brook'.
-The phenomenon of convex field can be seen at the end of the tour.
-Fertilization with plant residues has resulted in height differences in the past 400 years.
-Furthermore, at the end of the walk in Bakel, the stand mill Sint Willibrordus from 1752 is an point of interest.
+In this area the meandering stream the Esperloop is followed, a more or less intact 'heath stream'.
+At the end of the walk the phenomenon of the convex field can be seen.
+Due to the fertilization with plant remains, differences in height have arisen in the past 400 years.
+Furthermore, at the end of the walk in Bakel you pass the standard mill Sint Willibrordus from 1752 as a sight.

 Download PDf for route description.